Simit6155/RedC2/README.md

   sudo apt install python3-psutil
   ```

 **Still showing N/A after installing psutil?** Your machine likely has more than one `python3` installed, and SSH isn't using the one you installed psutil into.
-Run this to check:
+REDC2 tries a few common python paths automatically now, but if it still fails you can check manually:

 ```bash
 ssh user@host 'which python3; python3 -c "import psutil"'